yamautomate/Set-TeamsCustomBackgrounds/README.md

 It supports the "classic" Teams client as well as the "New" (beta) client.

 ## Requierments
+- You have an Azure Blob with a SAS that permits the following operations on the container level:
+   - List
+   - Read
 - The files in the Blob have been added manually to "classic" Teams beforehand.
 You then grab them from the
 %AppData%\Microsoft\Teams\Backgrounds\Uploads\ and upload these Files to the Blob (so that it creates the Thumbnail)

+Example contents of Blob:
+- 01_generic.jpg
+- 01_generic_thumb.jpg

 # Solution Overview